 - Any Necessary Surgeries

 - Occupational Therapy And Rehabilitation

 No-fault benefits cover loss of earnings up to $2,000 per month, and all other reasonable and necessary expenses incurred up to $25 per day, for household help and for transportation to and from medical appointments.
 In order to be eligible for these benefits, an application must be signed and filed with the appropriate insurance company within 30 days of the accident.
 A failure to timely file an application may well jeopardize your rights to these benefits.
-Therefore, it is important that you contact a car accident lawyer as soon as possible to ensure that you receive every benefit that you are entitled to under the law.
+Therefore, it is important that you contact a New York auto accident lawyer as soon as possible to ensure that you receive every benefit that you are entitled to under the law.

 New York State Requires Individuals To Purchase Liability/Bodily Injury Insurance To Protect Drivers, Passengers, Other Motorists And Pedestrians In The Event Of A Car Accident